Written by Richard Perry

 • Non-trading costs – account fees, inactivity fees, currency conversion fees

-Let’s break these down and then see how XM measure up.
+Let’s break these down and see how XM compares against the competition.

 SpreadsThe cost baked into the price of what you trade.
 A wider bid/offer spread means higher costsUltra Low Account spreads start from 0.8 pips average on EUR/USD.